 It is not just the creatures of the land that were changed.
 It was the creatures of the shallow seas.
 There are animals that are like the Fish of the seas, but live on the grounds.

 There are a number of peoples that live at the edges of the Ocadian Desert].
-Most are nomadic following their herds, while others scrape out a farming life at the edges around the desert in that belt of transitional lands called The Ocadian Ring.
-While they will venture in the Ochre Lands as they call them to hunt and forage, nobody lives in them.
-It is because of The Sick Spirit they wont.
+Most are nomadic, living life following their herds.
+Others scrape out a farming life at the edges around the desert in that belt of transitional lands called The Ocadian Ring.
+While they will venture in the Ochre Lands as they call them to hunt and forage.
+Nobody lives in them.
+It is because of The Sick Spirit that they wont.
 According to them, The Land itself is sick and to live there would be to invite the sickness into you.
 However, the land itself grants magic to those that would respect it.